 Communities across the country have been developing Class I off-street paved bike paths for many years.
 Trails in Minneapolis, Portland, and Palo Alto are used year around.
 Los Angeles and Orange County have hundreds of miles of multi-use paths along rivers and beaches.

-In 2010, the entire Coachella Valley non-motorized transportation plan was completed.
+In 2010, a Coachella Valley non-motorized transportation plan was completed.
 Because of the many golf courses in the valley, the plan allowed local cities to designate certain low-volume streets or sidewalks for golf cart operation.
-A year later, civic leaders realized that a multiuse trail connecting all the communities would provide a safer way to travel.
-In addition, the use of non-polluting electric vehicles, bicycles, and walking would create a cleaner environment.
+A year later, civic leaders realized that a multi-use trail connecting all the communities would provide a safer way to travel.
+In addition, the use of non-polluting electric vehicles, bicycles, and walking would contribute to a cleaner environment.

-Having realized the main mission of CVCTA has been accomplished, the decision was made to ‘morph’ CVCTA into Friends of CV Link.
-As the trail is developed, we will promote and encourage visitors and local citizens to use the trail and enjoy the many benefits it has to offer.
-We will develop volunteer groups to assist where needed.
-In addition, “Friends” will develop a donation element to provide individuals and companies an opportunity to contribute to this valuable asset.
+Having realized the main mission of CVCTA had been accomplished, the Alliance was transformed into Friends of CV Link.
+As CV Link develops, the Friends continue to promote the trail and encourage visitors and local citizens to enjoy the many benefits CV Link has to offer.
+The Friends develop volunteers to assist where needed.

 Meetings of the board of Friends of CV Link are normally held the first Thursday of every month (excluding Summer) at 5:30PM at the Palm Desert Public Library, 73300 Fred Waring Drive, Palm Desert, CA.